bmwcarit/ramses-composer-docs/doc/basics/lua_syntax/README.md

 If you create several Lua script objects with the same URI, this means that you have several instances of the script.
 They will behave in the same way, but they all have independent sets of input and output parameters and variables.

-## Error Handling
+## Understanding errors

 ### Parsing Errors

 If your LuaScript contains a parsing error, an error message will be displayed at the top of a property browser for the LuaScript.
 As an example, if your script is

 ```Lua
 function interface(IN,OUT)